luontola/tdd-mooc-tetris/README.md

 hurdle of knowing what tests to write when getting started with TDD.
 After that the training wheels are removed, and it's time to write your own tests in the latter part of this exercise.

+The instructions on what to do are in the [docs directory](docs/).
+This exercise is split into 10 "levels" which you should implement in order.
+They represent a realistic TDD approach of adding features incrementally.

 This exercise uses [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) (ES6/ECMAScript 2015),
 [Mocha](https://mochajs.org/) testing framework and [Chai](https://www.chaijs.com/)
 assertions, but the concepts are language agnostic.
 It would be quite easy to translate the example tests to another